 The first step is to evaluate whether your business falls in one of the restricted categories, and immediately limit operations to ensure compliance.
-Consider reexamining existing COVID-19 policies and plans to ensure that they are adequately protective, and line up with current regulatory guidance from St. Louis County, and other sources.
+Consider reexamining existing COVID-19 policies and plans to ensure that they are adequately protective, and line up with current regulatory guidance from St. Louis County, and other sources (e.g., the new CDC definition of close contacts, discussed in more detail here).